lee-do-young/unist-hci-thesis-latex-template/README.md

 # unist-hci-thesis-latex-template

-This is for UNIST thesis latex template specialized for HCI area. (acm reference format)
+This is UNIST thesis latex template for HCI people. (acm reference format)

 You can find original latex file at https://library.unist.ac.kr/research/thesis/

-This provide more easier way of handling latex file.
+This provide much easier way of handling for latex beginners.

-You can use this file your own or by uploading the zip file on the online latex services like https://www.overleaf.com
+Recommend to use this by uploading the zip file on the online latex services like https://www.overleaf.com